Gov. Greg Abbott says reopening the Texas economy will be a slow process

 The number of tests done in Texas stands at 133,226, according to the DSHS figures.
 That remains an alarmingly low number to many given Texas' massive population of nearly 29 million people.

 Abbott's news conference came a day after President Donald Trump urged states to get their testing capabilities "perfected" — and hours after Trump declared on Twitter that he has power over governors when it comes to restoring state economies.
-Abbott did not directly address either Trump pronouncement but said he is in "constant contact" with the White House and well-informed of their plans along with other governors.
+Abbott did not directly address either Trump pronouncement but said he is in "constant contact" with the White House and is well informed of its plans along with other governors.

 Abbott was joined at his Monday news conference by executives from Goldman Sachs and LiftFund to announce the loans to small businesses affected by the coronavirus.
 The loans were made available by a federal program recently created to help small employers get through the pandemic.